StackingLayers/Eddy_Probe_Dashboard/README.md

 websocket-client
 ```

+---

-## Installation
+# Installation

 SSH into the Klipper host.

-Create a directory for the dashboard:
+Create a directory:

 ```bash
 mkdir -p ~/eddy-dashboard
 cd ~/eddy-dashboard
 ```

-Create a Python virtual environment:
+Create a virtual environment:

 ```bash
 python3 -m venv venv
 ```

-If the `venv` module is not installed:
+If the `venv` module is missing:

 ```bash
 sudo apt update